TechnologyClassroom/SetupNotes/os/GNULinux/GNULinux.md

     sudo crontab -u username -e

+## Mount a drive neatly in /media/ from the command line like the GUI file managers

+List the drives.

+    lsblk

+    ls -la /dev/disk/by-path

+Mount the device with the `udiskctl mount` command.

+    udisksctl mount -b /dev/sdb1

+If the disk is encrypted, decrypt first with `udiskctl unlock` command and replace sdb1 with the drive identifier.

+    udisksctl unlock -b /dev/sdb1

+If successful, the command will return a dm device.
+Proceed to use `udiskctl mount` command on the dm devices that the command gives you.

+    udisksctl mount -b /dev/dm-4

+To unmount, do the opposite with `udiskctl unmount` command.

+    udisksctl unmount -b /dev/dm-4

+If the disk was encrypted, you can lock it again with `udiskctl lock` command.

+    udisksctl lock -b /dev/sdb1

 ## Add drive to fstab manually

-I often find myself trying to set a drive to automatically boot on a system.
+I often found myself trying to set a drive to automatically boot on a system.

 List the drives by uuid.